What is the Truth In Lending Act?

 Evolution of the Truth in Lending Act

-The original Truth in Lending Act was never meant to be the last word on consumer protections when it came to disclosure of loan details.
+The original Truth in Lending Act was never meant to be the last word on consumer protection when it came to the disclosure of loan details.
 In fact, there have been many amendments to the law over the years.

 Today, an initial Truth in Lending Disclosure is called a Loan Estimate.
 It’s the three-page form you receive when applying for a mortgage.
 The final Truth in Lending Disclosure is called a Closing Disclosure.

 Dozens of new laws and amendments have been created over the decade as lenders tried to skirt around current legislation or create novel ways of distorting the terms of certain loans.
-However, some of the most significant changes to the Truth in Lending Act have come in recent years.
+However, some of the most significant changes to TILA have come in recent years.